-Some properties are historic, such as Sonoma’s Vella Cheese and Sebastopol’s Matos Cheese Factory.
-But others are new, such as Ramini Mozzarella in Petaluma, Weirauch Farm & Creamery in Petaluma, and Epicurean Connection in Sonoma.
+Depending on the property, you can reserve full tours, cheese teastings, and cheese-making classses, then visit with the farm's goats, cows, sheep, or even water buffalo.
+Some of these properties are historic, such as Sonoma’s Vella Cheese and Sebastopol’s Joe Matos Cheese Factory.
+But others are relatively new, such as Ramini Mozzarella in Petaluma, Weirauch Farm & Creamery in Petaluma, and Epicurean Connection in Sonoma.

-Just choose your spots, then call ahead, since some cheesemakers are open to the public on a regular basis, some are open seasonally or only by appointment, and some are just plain too busy making cheese.
+First, download the Cheese Trail Map.
+Choose your spots, then call ahead; some cheese makers are open to the public on a regular basis, some are open seasonally or only by appointment, and some are just plain too busy making cheese.
 Make sure to check as far in advance as possible as some tours need reservations a month ahead or only have two to three tours per year.

 Regardless of where you visit, you’ll see firsthand that the slogan “Happy cows from California” really does come true in Sonoma County.

 Study some facts before you go, and impress your friends (plus the cheesemakers).

 Q: How many goats does it take to make a pound of goat cheese?

 A: Two can easily get it done in 24 hours.
 Larger goats like French Alpines produce an average of nine pounds of milk per day (8.6 pounds = 1 gallon), and it takes about 10 pounds of milk to make one pound of cheese.

 Q: What are those little things hanging down from under the goats’ necks?

 A: They are called wattles, and, as with the beards, some does (females goats) have them, while others don’t.